LucaiB/validia_takehome/README.md

 - [ ] Database query optimization
 - [ ] CDN integration for static assets
 - [ ] Horizontal scaling support

+## 📝 License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## 🆘 Support

+For additional support or questions:
+- Check the troubleshooting section above
+- Review the API documentation at `http://localhost:8000/docs`
+- Enable debug mode for detailed logging

 ---